sharpcoder1/autoload-ynote/README.md

 Compatibility
 ---

-AutoLoad is compatible with Ynote Classic 2.8.5 and later.
+AutoLoad is compatible with Ynote Classic 2.8.5 Beta